Privacy & Cookie Policy

-Here at Butlin’s, our true intent is all for your delight.
 When you're looking for a break, we want to be sure you're not missing out on anything that might guide you on your way.
-Therefore, we need to ask you for a little personal information, either directly or, with your permission, by tracking how you use our website.
+Therefore, we may need to ask you for a little personal information, either directly or indirectly by tracking how you use our website.

-We keep your personal information securely, and for limited and appropriate amounts of time.
 If you’d like to stop receiving our email marketing, just click ‘unsubscribe’ at any time.
 If you don't want any mail through your letterbox, simply send it back and we'll remove you from our database.

 You can contact us at any time with questions, concerns, comments, requests or complaints about our privacy policy or your personal information.
 Please email privacy@butlins.com in the first instance.